-When Offered: Fall, SpringStudies of style and performance in popular music genres in an ensemble setting.
-Students will rehearse and perform music of various decades, 80s through contemporary.Repeatable: May be repeated for a maximum of eight (8) unitsGrade Type: Letter Grade
+Studies of style and performance in popular music genres in an ensemble setting.
+Students will rehearse and perform music of various decades, 80s through contemporary.
+Students must be enrolled in at least one ensemble for full credit each semester.
+Additional ensembles may be taken for zero (0) units.